Detroit wants to keep banker's fee secret

-WILMINGTON, Delaware (Reuters) - The judge overseeing Detroit’s historic bankruptcy filing has made clear he expects full disclosure of professional fees billed in the case.
+WILMINGTON, Del., Nov 12 (Reuters) - The judge overseeing Detroit’s historic bankruptcy filing has made clear he expects full disclosure of professional fees billed in the case.
 On Thursday the city will ask for an exception: fees paid to its banker.

 Detroit has argued that Barclays Capital, a unit of Britain’s Barclays PLC, needs to keep the fee structure of a $350 million loan confidential because it is commercially sensitive information.
 The city also argued that if the fee arrangement were public, it might drive up the cost of the loan.